How To Know If You Like Someone: Five Questions To Ask Yourself

 Navigating the complexities of human attraction, friendship, socialization, and behavior can be challenging.
 If you're unsure how to proceed with someone you might like, consider contacting a therapist.
 With modern forms of therapy, many clients can also partake in counseling online.

 Discussing topics of attraction can feel embarrassing to some people, so meeting with an online counselor may reduce the desire to maintain barriers.
 You may be able to attend sessions with a nickname or choose between live phone, video, or chat messaging sessions with your therapist.
 In addition, online therapy through platforms like BetterHelp can be affordable.
-If you're looking for a convenient, flexible, and accessible form of treatment, an online therapist might be valuable.
+If you're looking for a convenient, flexible, and available form of treatment, an online therapist might be valuable.
 You are not required to have a diagnosis to receive support.

 Additionally, online therapy has proven effective in supporting people navigating challenges connected to attraction, relationships, and self-esteem.
 Many people may struggle with discerning if someone likes them due to poor self-esteem.
 In a systematic literature review of 12 randomized controlled trials inclusive of a self-esteem component, it was found that online interventions had positive effects on reducing self-aversion and increasing feelings of self-worth.